-The duration of the tour allows for several aspects to be addressed.
-There is a part of the tour that will be focused on the more "traditional" tourism; that is, you will visit the most important monuments of the city and you will learn about their history and the reason for their importance (please note that the entrance fees to them are not included in the price of the visit).
+The duration of the tour allows to address several aspects.
+There is a part of the tour that will be focused on the more "traditional" tourism; that is, you will visit the most important monuments of the city and you will learn about their history and the reason for their importance (note that the entrance fees to them are not included in the price of the visit).

-Afterward, the guide will take you through the different souk stalls, where you will be able to talk to the merchants and artisans and learn more about their profession and way of life.
-Finally, throughout the tour, the guide will also talk about Arab culture and tradition, something that will allow the traveler to get closer to the country and its customs.
+Afterwards, the guide will take you through the different stalls of the souk where you will be able to talk to the merchants and artisans and learn more about their profession and way of life.
+Finally, throughout the tour the guide will also talk about the Arab culture and tradition, something that will allow the traveler to get closer to the country and its customs.

 - The Saadian tombs